Most people think about homeowners' taxes on a primary residence when someone mentions a property tax deduction. But there's more to it than that.

-Let's take a look at the taxes that you might be missing and could be deductible for you.
+Let's take a look at the taxes that you might be missing.
+They might be deductible for you.

 The Tax Cuts and Jobs Act

-The Tax Cuts and Jobs Act of 2017 changed the regulations regarding property tax deductions when it went into effect in 2018.
+The Tax Cuts and Jobs Act changed the regulations regarding property tax deductions when it went into effect in 2018.
 The TCJA put a cap on the deductions for state and local taxes.

-Beginning in 2018, the total amount that you can deduct for state and local taxes, including property taxes, became $10,000 ($5,000 if married filing separately) for the 2021 tax year, the return you'll file in 2022.
-There was no limit on the amount that you could deduct for real estate property taxes.
-If you paid $5,000 in property taxes, you got to deduct $5,000; If you paid $30,000 in property taxes, you deducted $30,000.
+The total amount that you can deduct for state and local taxes, including property taxes, is $10,000 ($5,000 if married filing separately) for the 2021 tax year, the return you'll file in 2022.
+There was no limit on the amount that you could deduct for real estate property taxes prior to the TCJA.
+If you paid $5,000 in property taxes, you got to deduct $5,000.
+If you paid $30,000 in property taxes, you deducted $30,000.
 But that's not the case any longer, at least until the TCJA expires at the end of 2025.

-This new regulation limiting the amount of tax that could be deducted hit taxpayers especially hard in states with high property taxes.
+This change hit taxpayers especially hard in states with high property taxes.
 Homeowners in these high property tax states often had taxes well in excess of $10,000 and they've lost the ability to deduct any more than that.

-Under the TCJA, you can deduct your property taxes plus your state income taxes and state sales tax by itemizing your tax deductions on Schedule A. The $10,000 cap applies to the total amount, not just property taxes alone.
+You can deduct your property taxes plus your state income taxes and state sales tax by itemizing your tax deductions on Schedule A. The $10,000 cap applies to the total amount, not just property taxes alone.

 Deductible Property Taxes

-To qualify as a personal deduction, real estate taxes must be:
+To qualify as a tax deduction, real estate taxes must be: